Contact

 • Domestic content of the food products produced in Finland is 82%

-• The food industry is the biggest consumer goods producer and fourth largest industry in Finland
+• The food industry is the biggest consumer goods producer and third largest industry in Finland